itsjihunpark/Nand2Tetris/README.md

 # Nand 2 to Tetris  Project: Building a modern computer from first principles
 In this project, I am building a simple instruction set, 16bit, Von Neumann variant hardware platform from elemental logic gate (Nand) defined with Hardware Definition Language (HDL).
 This project based learning is credited entirely to the book:  [The Elements of Computing Systems: Building a Modern Computer from First Principles (The MIT Press): Nisan, Noam, Schocken, Shimon](https://www.amazon.co.uk/Elements-Computing-Systems-Building-Principles/dp/0262640686)

+"What I cannot create, I do not understand" - Richard Feynman

 ## Project checkpoints
 | Project | Time required | Component | Current Status | Tasks |
 |----------|---------------|----------|---------|---------------------------------|